Coastal Management Programs

 • encourage sustainable agricultural, economic and built development in the coastal zone

-• maintain or improve recreational amenity and resilience
+• maintain or improve recreational amenity and resilience and

 • adapt to emerging issues such as population growth and climate change.